Quick Answer

 The frustration is understandable.
 Psychology Today was the one marketing tool that most therapists trusted.
 You paid $30 a month, wrote your profile, and waited for the phone to ring.
 For years, that worked.
 It does not work the same way anymore.

-Here is what the data shows, why it happened, and what to do about it.
+Here is the clearest version of that shift, why it matters, and what to fix next.

 Why this happened